ToniaTung/toniatung.github.io/_portfolio/insect_detection.md

 ## Stage II: Gender Classification (ResNet18)

 Detected bounding boxes are mapped back to the original images and cropped without resizing.
-Crops are center-padded to **640 × 640 px** to preserve morphological details.
+Crops are center-padded to **640 × 640 px** to preserve morphological features.

 The classifier predicts:
 - Female